A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Characterization of damage

 \subsection{Delamination}

 For the characterization of damage studied so far, we have considered a single lamina made up of fibers and matrix.
 In this section, we extend this study further to characterize the damage content when more than one lamina is present.
 For the ease of the current study, we consider a laminate comprising of only two lamin\ae.
 In the undeformed configuration of the body $\kappa_R(\mathcal{B}_0)$, these lamin$\ae$ are perfectly bonded to each other, implying that there is no jump in the displacement field across the interface between them.
 When undergoing some dissipative process, these two lamin$\ae$ may separate at certain parts of the interface in the current configuration $\kappa_t(\mathcal{B}_0)$.
 Our objective is to characterize the content of delamination between the two lamin\ae~by studying the jump in the displacement field across the interface between them.
 The development in this section closely follows the formulation of Gupta and Steigmann~(2012)~\cite{gupta2012plastic}, although their work was carried out in the context of plasticity.
-It is worth noting that the interface played a significant role in our previous characterization of debonding and interfacial slip as well.
-However, to characterize delamination, it is sufficient to use only the multiple natural configurations framework, i.e, $\mathbf{F}=\mathbf{F}^e\,\mathbf{F}^i$.
-The use of mixture theory for further decomposition of $\mathbf{F}^i$ is not required for the current purpose.
+It is worth noting that the interface {between two phases} played a significant role in our previous characterization of debonding and interfacial slip as well. {However, an interface between two lamin\ae,~each subjected to intra-laminar damage, needs to be considered for the characterization of delamination.
+The information regarding different intra-laminar damage corresponding to matrix cracks, fiber breakage and debonding in each lamina $\delta$ are encoded in the respective tensor fields $\mathbf{F}^i_{\delta}$ since $\mathbf{F}^i_{\delta}=\mathbf{F}^r_{\alpha_{\delta}}\,\mathbf{F}^d_{\alpha_{\delta}}, \alpha=m,f$.
+Hence, for delamination, it is sufficient to analyze the jump in the displacement field across the interface between two lamin\ae~in the natural configuration of the body $\kappa_i(\mathcal{B}_0)$, obtained through the decomposition $\mathbf{F}=\mathbf{F}^e\,\mathbf{F}^i$ in accordance with the theory of multiple natural configurations.}